NVIDIA-Omniverse-blueprints/3d-conditioning/README.md

      **Linux**: `./_build/linux-x86_64/release/omni.app.conditioning_for_precise_visual_generative_ai_desktop.sh`
      **Windows**: `_build\windows-x86_64\release\omni.app.conditioning_for_precise_visual_generative_ai_desktop.bat`

-You are expected to see [this image](#the-stub-image-generation-output) as an output.
+When you press the run button, you are expected to see [this image](#the-stub-image-generation-output) as an output.

 You can further modify the source code in their respective directories and locally test them.